CristianCantoro/minimal-mistakes/index.md

 My Ph.D. thesis was titled:
 ["The Dao of Wikipedia - Extracting Knowledge from the Structure of Wikilinks"][phd].
 My Ph.D. program has been partially funded by [SpazioDati s.r.l.][spaziodati].

 ---

 ## Research Interests

-My research encompasses the field of data mining and knowledge extraction, with a particular focus on graphs.
+My research encompasses the field of computational social science, data mining, and knowledge extraction, with a particular focus on graphs.
-I am interested in graph algorithms, machine learning, and data mining techniques on graphs and time-evolving graphs.
+I am as well interested in graph algorithms, machine learning, and time-evolving graphs.

-Graphs are fundamental structures that can encode many aspects of the data available today in digital form.
-Many applications use graphs as a data structure to provide services as suggesting friends on social networks or answer queries on knowledge bases.
-These applications require the ability to process massive graphs.
-Furthermore, another common feature of these graphs is that they evolve with time, i.e., their node and edges vary at different times.
+## Free and Open Culture

 I am a [Wikipedian][wikipedia] since 2007, and a member of [Wikimedia Italia][wmi] the local chapter of the [Wikimedia Foundation][wmf], where I have served as member of the board from 2010 to 2017.

 I am an advocate for _[free software][fsf]_ and _open knowledge_.